danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 * [Reality Jockey](http://rjdj.me/) for proving PD + mobile devices = win
 * Chris McCormick for providing the design basis with [PdDroidParty](http://droidparty.net/)
 * Frank Barknecht and the rjlib crew for a great vanilla abstraction set

-* CMU Frank-Ratchye [Studio for Creative Inquiry](http://studioforcreativeinquiry.org) which supported various aspects of my early work on libpd
+This project has been supported by the CMU [Frank-Ratchye STUDIO for Creative Inquiry](http://studioforcreativeinquiry.org), a visiting professorship at the DU [Emergent Digital Practices Program](https://www.du.edu/ahss/edp/), and my time at the [ZKM | Hertz-Lab](https://zkm.de/en/about-the-zkm/organisation/hertz-lab).

 Table of Contents
 -----------------